kumahq/kuma-website/app/_src/guides/consumer-producer-policies.md

 ---

 With namespace scoped policies in {{site.mesh_product_name}} you can have fine-grained control over policies and how they apply to your workloads.
+Moreover, this empowers app owners to take advantage of Kubernetes RBAC for policy configuration.

 To fully utilize power of namespace scoped policies we need to get familiar with producer consumer model.
 This guide will help you get comfortable with producer consumer model.

 ## Prerequisites